saalkan/ogrenDiem/README.md

-# öğrenDiem — Portable Export
+# öğrenDiem: Portable Export

-This directory is a clean copy of the full `toplumsal-katki` project without any generated or installed artifacts.
+This directory is a clean copy of the full `ogrenDiem` project without any generated or installed artifacts.
 To turn it back into a working development environment you only need two installers and a few minutes.